Home ITCGlobal impactWater hyacinths: Use them or lose them?

 Funded byNWO

 Water hyacinth (WHY) is an invasive species in (sub-)tropical inland waterbodies that clogs waterways and intakes and affects aquatic life and human activities, and may facilitate the spread of diseases.
 On the other hand, WHY can be exploited for biofuel production and other sources of income.
 A sustainable solution to water hyacinth infestation “uses” WHY instead of only attempting to “lose” them.
-This project uses scientific research, satellite data, and stakeholder experiences to co-create such solutions for Lake Chivero, the main source of drinking water to Harare, the capital of Zimbabwe.
+This project uses scientific studies of data collected on site, in the lab and from satellites, combined with stakeholder experiences to co-create such solutions for Lake Chivero, the main source of drinking water to Harare, capital of Zimbabwe.

-To be effective and sustainable, new strategies to manage WHY must be developed with a holistic view that accounts for humans and the ecosystem, users and managers, scientists and stakeholders.
+To be both effective and sustainable, new strategies to manage WHY need to be developed with a holistic view that accounts for humans, society and the ecosystem; users and managers; scientists and stakeholders.
 Our approach is composed of four elements:

-1. Fundamental scientific research into causes and effects of WHY and degraded water quality, in which we recognize WHY both as a symptom and as a biomarker of degraded water quality.
-The research rests on the two pillars of satellite data and local fieldwork
+1. Fundamental scientific research into causes and effects of WHY and degraded water quality, in which we recognise WHY both as a symptom and as a biomarker of degraded water quality.
+The research rests on the two pillars of satellite data and local field work

 2. Collection of stakeholder perspectives – particularly those of local farmers, fishermen, and women, but also, e.g., water managers and healthcare professionals – and integration into the development process of WHY management strategies